Ladder Bay (Saba)

-Ladder Bay is an anchorage on the leeward side of Saba.
-The bay sits directly under a set of 800 steps hand carved into the rocks locally known as "The Ladder", and prior to the opening of the road down to Fort Bay, this was the single point of entry for supplies to the island.
-An abandoned Customs house sits on the lip of a cliff overlooking the bay.
+Ladder Bay is an anchorage on the leeward side of the Caribbean island of Saba.
+The bay sits on the west side of the island, directly under a set of 800 steps hand carved into the rocks locally known as "The Ladder".
+Until the construction of Saba's first pier in the 1970s, Ladder Bay was a primary point of entry for supplies to the island.
+An abandoned customs house sits on the lip of a cliff overlooking the bay.